Santiago2607/Final_Project_Columbia/README.md

 ### Description of preliminary data preprocessing

+Before establishing the machine learning models, the data is cleaned and transformed to the appropriate data types. the prepliminary data preprocessing includes dropping the redundent columns such as unamed:0, SSN and so on, dropping the null value and deplicate data, and change the specific columns (eg. month, annual income) to numerical data type.
+Most crucial part of preprocessing is encoding the features using the OneHotEncoder.
+In the deep machine learning part, the good credit score is replaced with the number 2, the standard credit score represents number 1 adn the poor credit score represents number 0.

 ### Description of preliminary feature engineering and preliminary feature selection, including their decision-making process

+Customer credit score is the target we will make predictions through establishing the model.
+In the dataset of credit score, there are a few variables that are considered as the features to predict the model from customer age, annual income, monthly in-hand salary, the interest and so on.

 ### Description of how data was split into training and testing sets

+we use train_test_split function to split the preprocessed data into a training and testing dataset.

 ### Model choice, including limitations and benefits

+Because the credit score dataset had labeled data, so it is appropriate to use supervised machine learning.
+Since the input data contains a large number of variables, the deep machine learning is considered to build.

+Benefit of ensemble learning model:
+- Are robust against overfitting
+- be used to rank the importance of input variables
+- Can handle thousands of input variables without variable deletion
+- Are robust to outliers and nonlinear data
+- Run efficiently on large datasets

+Limitations of ensemble learning model:

+Benefit of Deep Learning Model:

+Limitations of Deep Learning Model:
+-